Helium Contamination

 A properly maintained cryogenic vacuum system is critical to the efficient operation of cryopumps and compressors which results in reducing unscheduled downtime.
 In general, most customers are not aware of the requirements for compressor maintenance or the consequences for not properly maintaining their compressors.
 Typically, in a large installed base, the fleet of compressors will not have had their adsorbers changed or repaired at the required intervals.

-If the symptoms of helium contamination, “ratcheting” are observed, contact your PTB Sales Technical representative for the appropriate corrective action.
+If the symptoms of helium contamination, “ratcheting” are observed, contact your PTB Technical representative for the appropriate corrective action.
 Your prompt attention in recognizing and correcting helium contamination will result in reducing unscheduled downtime and maintenance cost associated with rebuilding a cryopump due to helium contamination.

-In addition to calling PTB Sales for technical support, we also provide adsorber sales, compressor repair and for large installed base customers we offer an installed base audit.
-The audit uses proprietary PTB Sales software in conjunction with trained personnel we will review all of the parameters of your cryogenic vacuum system, identify installation and/or configuration concerns and provide recommendations for repair and/or service based on performance data, operational hours, observations and technical knowledge of cryogenic vacuum systems.
+In addition to calling PTB for technical support, we also provide adsorber sales, compressor repair and for large installed base customers we offer an installed base audit.
+The audit uses proprietary PTB software in conjunction with trained personnel we will review all of the parameters of your cryogenic vacuum system, identify installation and/or configuration concerns and provide recommendations for repair and/or service based on performance data, operational hours, observations and technical knowledge of cryogenic vacuum systems.

 If technical assistance is required, please contact our Customer Service Representative.